Samuellyworld/face-detector-app/README.md

 ## GET STARTED WITH FEW STEPS

-This is a face detector app, all you need to do is to copy the web image address link to the image input when you login.
+- Login with your mail and password.
+- copy a web hosted link

 make sure you sign in to access the home page in order to input image url to detect faces.